History, tourist information, and nearby accommodation

 HERITAGE HIGHLIGHTS: Easy walk to Dunstanburgh Castle from the harbour

-Craster is a traditional fishing village on the Northumberland coast about 7 miles north-east of Alnwick and an equal distance north of Alnmouth.
+Craster is a traditional fishing village on the Northumberland coast about seven miles north-east of Alnwick and an equal distance north of Alnmouth.
 The village is famous for its kippers, made from pickled herring.
 It also provides a wonderful scenic approach to historic Dunstanburgh Castle.
 Craster is an excellent base for coastal walks and is known for its fine seafood dining.

 Craster probably takes its name from the prehistoric earthwork on the ridge above the harbour.
 The name means 'Crow's camp', or 'Crow's earthwork', from the Anglo-Saxon Crawe Caestre.
 The village was held by the Craster family since at least the 11th century, though the first written record comes from 1272.

 The family lived at Craster Tower, an 18th-century house based around a 14th-century fortified tower, or pele.
 In 1666 a two-storey mansion was added onto one side of the medieval tower.
 Unfortunately, the historic Tower is now subdivided into flats.

 The pretty harbour of Craster was built in 1904 by the Craster family to remember Captain Charles Craster, a member of the British army who died on active duty on a mission to Tibet 1904.
 You can see the remains of Captain Craster's memorial on the harbour wall.

 The village car park was once a quarry and produced stone used for making kerbstones.
 Stone quarried here was loaded into ships in the harbour.
 You can see remnants of the crane used to hoist stone blocks onto ships at the end of the harbour wall.